etherkit/Si5351Arduino/README.md

 Constraints
 -----------
-* Two multisynths cannot share a PLL with when both outputs are > 112.5 MHz.
+* Two multisynths cannot share a PLL with when both outputs are < 1.024 MHz or >= 112.5 MHz.
+The library will refuse to set another multisynth to a frequency in that range if another multisynth sharing the same PLL is already within that frequency range.

 Tokens
 ------
-Here are some of the defines, structs, and enumerations you will find handy to use with the library.
+Here are the defines, structs, and enumerations you will find handy to use with the library.

 Crystal load capacitance: